 | Legal status | Legal boundary document | Permit application document |

-| Field measurement | Yes — surveyor visits property | No — uses existing records |
+| Field measurement | Yes, the surveyor visits the property | No use of existing records |

 | Cost | $400–$900+ | $79 with us |